guojingyu/DeNovoAssembly/Readme.md

 (For further details, please read docs/Description.md)

 ###Prerequisites
-The following only represents one set of configurations of the libraries used in development.
+The following only represents one possible set of versions of required libraries, which is used in development.
 ```
 python == 2.7.11
 nose == 1.3.7